Ganrokh/100-days-of-code/log.md

 **Thoughts:** I want to admit that I really love the modular style of React.
 I really like anything that can be easily customizable and reused.
 I just love the component style of React, and I recognize how powerful of a tool it is.

 That said, I'm struggling with remembering the proper boilerplate differences between functional components and class components.
 I find myself having to refer to past projects a lot.
 I definitely need to review that more.
 React code isn't exactly flowing freely from my fingers yet, much like how JS does.

+### Day 68: Tuesday, March 13th, 2019

+**Today's Progress:** Studied API requests and async/await.

+**Thoughts:** API requests are odd.
+Stephen Grider's course used its first one so far.
+It took quite a bit of coding to get it to work.
+I'm unsure if the process/boilerplate of adding an API request is the same for all APIs, or if it's different for each API.
+Either way, A few of the terms and required information didn't quite stick.
+Luckily, Stephen said that we'll be working with plenty of APIs during the course.

+I also had my first experience with async/await today.
+I had heard Wes and Scott on Syntax talk all about it.
+I had worked with promises and .then() on FreeCodeCamp before, but not async/await.
+I really appreciate async/await's sheer simplicity.
+I can't wait to work more with it and to see why developers love the feature.